Interview with Fitness Model Kat Ostroumova

 7. Where can we see you next?

-I had no idea I am inspiring others by simply bettering myself The number of people that have reached out asking for help and guidance with hypothyroidism, weight loss, a goal to step on stage, or simply get their confidence back has been overwhelming and so inspiring.
+I had no idea I am inspiring others by simply bettering myself.
+The number of people that have reached out asking for help and guidance with hypothyroidism, weight loss, a goal to step on stage, or simply get their confidence back has been overwhelming and so inspiring.

 As for your question of where can you see me next – it really depends on where you are looking.
-I have a few interviews, podcasts and magazine feature coming soon as well as a WBFF bikini competition in 2021.
+I have a few interviews, podcasts and magazine features coming soon as well as a WBFF bikini competition in 2021.